Cars brands and logos that start with K

 Kamaz Logo

 Naberezhnye Chelny, Tatarstan, Russia, is the city and country where the famous KAMAZ brand of trucks and engines was created in 1976.
 It was built by the forces of all countries, turning the enterprise into a striking youth construction site.
-The first generation – KAMAZ-5320, was developed jointly with the Soviet design institutes “Swindell – Dressler” (Pittsburgh, USA) – technological and special parts of foundry production, Renault (France) – project of engine plant, “Liebherr” (Stuttgart, Germany) – production of gearboxes.
+The first-generation KAMAZ-5320 was developed jointly with the Soviet design institutes “Swindell – Dressler” (Pittsburgh, USA), Renault (France), and “Liebherr” (Stuttgart, Germany), for technological and special parts of foundry production, and for the engine plant project.
 It was based on two model lines – ZIL-170 (6 × 4) and ZIL-175 (4 × 2).
 Today, this brand is the leading manufacturer of heavy trucks in Russia.

 Karlmann King